markafitzgerald1/simulate-cribbage-games/README.md

 ## Current known shortcomings

-- Horizon effect: discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.
+* None not already in above post-first version or release short to medium term goals.

 ## Current known bugs

+* None confirmed.

+## Current possible bugs

+* Coach reported expected game points can be misleading - sign seemed to reflect current pone minus current pone expected end of game points during discard coaching but first pone minus first dealer expected game points during play coaching.

+## Past project goals

+- Improve simulation-based discard and play strategies:
+  - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
+(Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing (cache win %, E(gamePoints) stats at all end of hand firstPone-firstDealer scores), better algorithms and a faster programming language.)
+(Status: Implemented via cache.)
+  - Add positional awareness / mitigate or eliminate search horizon effect: Discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.
+(Status: FIXED!
+Former scenario: +0.708 +/- 0.005 game points favoring 9-2 discard simulating to 1 hand ahead; +0.727 +/- 0.002 game points favoring 9-9 (or even 2-2) discard with end of player hand simulation expected game points estimates factored into discard decision.)
 - First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
 (They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)
 Perhaps just a rounding error in runstats/Statistics, but perhaps a bug?

-## Past project goals
+(Status: FIXED!)
 - Further improve current best play strategy:
   - add simulation-based pone and dealer play strategies.
 - Bugs: